0xZentra/docs/airdrop/influence-airdrop.md

 *   **Technical Philosophy**: Why we chose Python and how it brings greater security to the blockchain.
 *   **Design Philosophy**: Zentra's architectural trade-offs, its commitment to decentralization, and its future roadmap.

+## Airdrop Rules and Algorithm

+The core of the Influence Airdrop is "dissemination".
+We aim to reward members who help expand Zentra's community influence through engaging Q&A interactions.
+The entire event can be participated in directly with your Twitter identity, requiring no complex onboarding tasks.

+Your final airdrop amount will be primarily determined by your referral contributions and calculated using the following formula:

+`Total Airdrop Share = (Base Airdrop Share + Referral Airdrop Share) × Knowledge Accuracy Multiplier`

+**1. Base Airdrop Share**

+*   As long as you participate and complete the knowledge quiz with your Twitter identity (without answering all questions incorrectly or leaving them blank), you will receive a fixed base airdrop share as recognition for your contribution.

+**2. Referral Airdrop Share**

+*   **Core Driver**: This is the **primary determinant** of your total airdrop share.
+*   **Calculation**: After participating, you will receive an exclusive referral link.
+Your referral airdrop share increases for each new member who participates and completes the knowledge quiz through your link.
+The more people you refer, the higher your share.

+> **Tip:** After you complete the quiz, the URL of the current page will automatically become your exclusive referral link.
+Simply copy and share this link with your friends.
+When they participate through it, your referral airdrop share will increase.

+**3. Knowledge Accuracy Multiplier**

+*   This is a **qualification threshold** and a **fine-tuning factor**.
+*   **Qualification Threshold**: You must participate in the knowledge quiz to be eligible for the airdrop. **If the quiz is left blank or all answers are incorrect, this multiplier will be 0, meaning you will not receive any airdrop.**
+*   **Fine-tuning Reward**: Your quiz accuracy will have a small positive impact on your final share.
+The higher your accuracy, the higher the multiplier, and your total share will receive a slight boost.

 ## Stay Updated

 We will continuously post the latest event information on our official Twitter account [https://x.com/0xZentra](https://x.com/0xZentra) and in our community channels.
 Stay tuned and don't miss out!